Welcome

 -

-scenes: this panel allows you to create and recall light atmospheres.
+scenes: this panel allows you to create and recall lighting atmospheres.

 -